wix-playground/stylable-components/specs/specTemplate/README.md

 #### Accepted Children / Predefined Roles  ( if applicable )

 List of predefined roles assignable to children components.
-Children are assigned the following `data-slot` attribute, in order to *tell why do we need data-slot in current component*
+Children are assigned the `data-slot` attribute, in order to allow the component to use them in various ways and places.

 > e.g.
 > This component accepts children with the following `data-slot` attribute, in order to *tell why do we need data-slot in current component*